argorar/WebMConverter/README.md

 ![trim](img/trim.JPG)

+Click over trim timestamp start or end, preview will jump to the specific frame.

 ### Crop

 Crop what is just important for you, you can see in real time the new resolution also you can set the exact size that you want or set an aspect ratio like 16:9, 9:16 and more under *Set dimensions*.